 - Have you ever fainted?

-- Do you experience rapid, fluttering or pounding heartbeats (palpitations)?
+- Do you have rapid, fluttering or pounding heartbeats (palpitations)?

-- Do you experience squeezing, pressure, heaviness, tightness or pain in your chest (angina)?
+- Do you feel pressure, heaviness, tightness or pain in your chest (angina)?

 What you can do in the meantime